block/xcode-index-mcp/README.md

 1. An MCP server in the `src` directory that handles communication with Goose/Cursor
 2. A Swift service in the `swift-service` directory that interfaces with Xcode's index using Apple's `IndexStoreDB` package

-When the MCP server calls 'load_index', the swift service will look through Xcode's derived data directory for a project file.
+When the MCP server calls 'load_index', the Swift service will look through Xcode's derived data directory for a project file.
 When found it will attempt to load the project's index.
 Queries are passed from the MCP server to the index through a subset of the methods provided in [IndexStoreDB](https://github.com/swiftlang/indexstore-db/blob/main/Sources/IndexStoreDB/IndexStoreDB.swift).